Viduthalai Chiruthaigal Katchi: Tamil Eelam

 VCK is accused of promoting Tamil nationalism and supporting the banned group Liberation Tigers of Tamil Eelam.
-Although major Tamil political parties DMK and ADMK both are accused for indirectly supporting LTTE, VCK is accused of supporting LTTE leader openly in its party posters.
-It is alleged that LTTE involved in the assassination of Former Indian prime minister Rajiv Gandhi.
-VCK Party is demanding release of the Rajiv Gandhi murder accusers along with major Tamil parties like NTK, MDMK, PMK, SMK, AIADMK and DMK.
-VCK Party also celebrated the birth day of Slain LTTE Leader Prabakaran along with other Tamil parties.
+Although major Tamil political parties DMK and ADMK both are accused of indirectly supporting LTTE, VCK is accused of supporting LTTE leader openly in its party posters.
+The LTTE was involved in the assassination of former Indian prime minister Rajiv Gandhi.
+VCK Party has demanded the premature release of the assassination convicts along with major Tamil parties like NTK, MDMK, PMK, SMK, AIADMK and DMK.
+It has also celebrated the birth day of slain LTTE leader Prabakaran along with other Tamil parties.

 Controversies

 In April 2019, members of the RSS affiliated, Hindutva group Hindu Munnani broke an earthen pot, the election symbol of VCK at the village of Ponparappi, Ariyalur block, Tiruchi.
 The incident happened in front of the Panchayat Office where the Tamil Nadu general election polling was going on which lead to a quarrel.
 This is said to have resulted a retaliatory violence against the Dalits.
-The Hindu reported a mob of 100 engaged in violence against the Dalits and at least twenty tiled houses which had the VCK symbol were totally damaged.
+The Hindu reported a mob of 100 engaged in violence against the Dalits and at least 20 tiled houses which had the VCK symbol were totally damaged.
 A. Kathir of Evidence, a rights organisation based in Madurai claimed 13 people were admitted at hospitals, 25 houses were fully damaged and 115 houses were damaged.
 Tirumavalavan after visiting the area, told the media that the PMK and Hindu Munnani were responsible for the violence.

-In December 2022, VCK protested at the Manuwadi Hindutva supremacist disrespect and cultural appropriation towards the architect of the secular Indian Constitution, Ambedkar.
+In December 2022, VCK protested the saffronisation of Dr B.R.
+Ambedkar, the architect of the secular Indian Constitution.